alissonbovenzo/alissonbovenzo.github.io/blog/source/_drafts/lgpd.md

 ---
-title: Pensando no mundo
+title: Qual o obetivo da LGPD?
-tags: startup
+tags: LGPD
-categories: startups
+categories: Direito Digital
 cover: /covers/1.svg
-# article:
-#     highlight:
-#         theme: atom-one-dark
+draft: true

 ---
 Welcome to [Hexo](https://hexo.io/)!
 This is your very first post.
 Check [documentation](https://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).